NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

 Because the racing is much closer, this would never work in a NASCAR points-paying race, but it could in an All-Star event that is basically win or go home.
 Put up $100,000 to the driver/team that runs the fastest lap.

-If there’s a driver a couple of laps down late in the race, why wouldn’t he slap on four fresh tires, pump up the air pressures and take a shot at the fastest lap?
+If there’s a driver a couple of laps down late in the race, why wouldn’t that team slap on four fresh tires, pump up the air pressures and take a shot at the fastest lap?
 Shoot, even cars toward the back of the running order with no real chance to win might jump at the opportunity.

 And of course, offer odds on which driver will put up the fastest lap and you have fan engagement up until the very final circuit, especially if fans are aware of the fastest laps run in real-time.